-Case Study: Improved Sales Results Through Fractional Leadership
+Case Study: Improved Sales Results Through Fractional Leadership (Ben Klopfer)

 This case study explores a situation at a small software product development company with 6 sales staff, preparing to launch a brand new product offering to market, and how their GTM Sales Strategy was improved and amplified by engaging with a Fractional Sales Leader.